Migration data relevant for the COVID-19 pandemic

 - Migration policies and governance

-For a detailed methodology on IOM’s mobility restrictions tracking, please visit https://migration.iom.int/
+For the detailed methodology on IOM’s mobility restrictions tracking, please visit https://migration.iom.int/

 Back to top